RPGroup-PBoC/VDJ/README.md

 All creative works (writing, figures, etc) are licensed under a [Creative Commons CC-BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).
-All software is distributed under the standard license as follows:
+All software is distributed under the standard MIT license as follows:

 ```
 Copyright 2019 The Authors